mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ### Unbundle Hangouts from Gmail

-I use Hangouts to manage my SMS because I hate typing on my phone when there's usually a full-size keyboard right in front of me.
-Unfortunately, Google integrates Hangouts into my Gmail inbox by default.
-This creates intrusive bundling, as opening my Gmail forces me to see my Hangouts messages and vice-versa.
+I send all of my texts through Hangouts because it allows me to type on my desktop keyboard instead of the tiny virtual keyboard on my phone.
+Unfortunately, Google integrates Hangouts into my Gmail inbox by default, creating intrusive bundling.
+Any time I check my email, I see my texts and vice-versa.

 {% include image.html file="hangouts-in-gmail.jpg" alt="Chat settings in Gmail" max_width="800px" img_link=true class="img-border" fig_caption="By default, Gmail embeds Hangouts into your inbox." %}